Concrete Moisture: Calcium Chloride vs. Relative Humidity Testing

 (Side note: calcium chloride testing has also been disallowed as an appropriate method for testing on lightweight concrete).

-Understanding these basic concepts about concrete, and correctly monitoring its moisture content as it dries, can significantly reduce the risk of moisture-related flooring problems.
-From a concrete specification that suits the time frame available, to the flooring contractor that must choose the adhesive best suited to the flooring and slab conditions, with the right moisture content information, it should be possible for every professional on a building site to prevent flooring failures.
+Understanding these basic concepts about concrete, and correctly monitoring its relative humidity as it dries, can significantly reduce the risk of moisture-related flooring problems.
+From a concrete specification that suits the time frame available, to the flooring contractor that must choose the adhesive best suited to the flooring and slab conditions, with the right moisture measurement information, it should be possible for every professional on a building site to prevent flooring failures.